Charles Hayden (banker)

 Charles Hayden (July 8, 1870 – January 8, 1937) was an American banker, businessman, financier and philanthropist.
 He was the senior partner of Hayden, Stone & Co. and his influence was such that James W. Gerard listed him among those "who are too busy to hold political office, but determine who shall."
-Noted contributions bearing his name include the Hayden Planetarium in New York, the Charles Hayden Planetarium at Boston's Museum of Science, and the Charles Hayden Foundation.
 Instrumental in the financing of Arizona copper mines and smelters, the smelting community of Hayden, Arizona, was named for him.

 Background

 Hayden was born in Boston, Massachusetts, to Josiah Willard Hayden and Emma A. (Tirrill) Hayden.
 His father was a shoe and leather merchant and he was educated in the public schools before enrolling at the Massachusetts Institute of Technology.
 Hayden studied mining investment and graduated in 1890.
 Following graduation, he traveled for a year before taking a position as clerk with the Boston bank of Clark, Ward, & Co.

 Hayden was a bachelor his entire life and lived at the Savoy-Plaza Hotel in Manhattan.
 His hobbies included steeplechase and bridge.